Skip to content

 • Case: SNOW_EROSION=NONE , SNOW_REDISTRIBUTION=SIMPLE/ADVANCED

-In this case only the windward slope is eroded, while the mass eroded there is redeposited on the lee slope.
+In this case only the windward slope is eroded, while the mass eroded there is redistributed to the lee slope.

 • Case: SNOW_EROSION=REDEPOSIT , SNOW_REDISTRIBUTION=SIMPLE/ADVANCED